pauldambra/blog_source/_posts/2026-07-25-how-i-use-llms-six.md

 to quote a (frankly fantastic colleague):

-> I'm sure when the first Fortran compiler was released, for a time, engineers still read the machine code output that it produced to make sure it was up to scratch.
+> I'm sure when the first FORTRAN compiler was released, for a time, engineers still read the machine code output that it produced to make sure it was up to scratch.

 > Who does that still?
 Compiler developers and nobody else.